jundalisay/spblist/content/en/research/einstein/relativity/section-14.md

 - the law of transformation for co-ordinates `x, y, z` and
 - the time `t` of the events in nature

 This led to the Lorentz transformation and not the Galilei transformation of classical mechanics. **The constant speed of light played an important part in this.** Through the Lorentz transformation, we can combine this nature of light with the principle of relativity.
-We sum up the theory thus=
+We sum up the theory thus:

 {{< q a="Einstein" >}}
 Every general law of nature* is transformed into a law of exactly the same form when, instead of the spacetime variables `x, y, z, t` of the original non-moving coordinate system `K`, we introduce new space-time variables `x', y', z', t'` of a moving coordinate system `K'`.